Vietnam.vn - Nền tảng quảng bá Việt Nam

 This information has caused a lot of controversy in the gaming community.
 Some people expressed disappointment and thought that this was an unreasonable policy, while others thought that transferring the account was unnecessary because relatives could use that account by logging in with the information that the deceased left them.

-However, Steam warns that using someone else's account can result in the account being investigated and even permanently banned if the account owner is found to be deceased.
+However, Steam warns that using someone else's account could result in the account being investigated and even permanently banned if it is discovered that the account owner is deceased.

 The issue has once again raised questions about ownership of digital goods after death, a topic that was also scrutinized more than a decade ago when actor Bruce Willis said he could not leave his extensive iTunes music collection to his daughter.